 Face Coverings: Fully vaccinated individuals must wear a mask on campus when indoors in spaces with two or more people.
 Unvaccinated and partially vaccinated individuals must wear a mask at all times when indoors and, where practical, observing social distancing in indoor settings. (effective Aug.
 4, 2021)

-COVID Testing: Until you become fully vaccinated, it is mandatory that you undergo weekly COVID testing, which is available on campus, at no cost to you.
-Pooled saliva testing is available every Tuesday from 8:30am-11:00am and on Thursdays from 1:00pm -3:30pm in the Student Lounge, McVean Student Center.
+COVID Testing: Weekly testing is mandatory for those in the process of becoming fully vaccinated (two weeks after second dose) and those who are exempt.
+Pooled saliva COVID testing is available on campus at no cost to you - weekly on Tuesdays from 9:30am-11:00am and on Thursdays from 1:00pm -2:30pm in the Student Lounge, McVean Student Center.
 No appointments are needed, but you must have a SUNY Surveillance Account and refrain from certain activities (brushing, vaping, etc.) before testing.
 Visit our testing FAQ page for details!

 There are many vaccination resources available to you.
 Find a vaccination site near you or check out Jefferson County’s vaccination clinic information.
 Learn more about the safety of the vaccine from the Centers for Disease Control (CDC).